- Make/Cancel an Appointment

 You can find intensive ESL programs to prepare for graduate study in the U.S. on these websites: The American Association of Intensive English Programs, or University and College Intensive English Programs.
 There is no full-time, year-round intensive ESL program in the Triangle area of North Carolina (Chapel Hill, Durham, Raleigh).
 However, there are short-term programs at Durham Technical Community College and North Carolina State University.

 The Writing Center offers non-credit ESL mini-courses.
 There are no undergraduate ESL classes at UNC.
 There are two ESL classes for graduate students through the English Department.
-The Graduate School runs the Preparing International Teaching Assistants Program (PITAP), which helps ITAs prepare for their role as classroom or lab instructors by improving their English pronunciation, cross-cultural communication and teaching skills.
+The Graduate School runs the Preparing International Teaching Assistants Program (PITAP), which helps ITAs prepare for their role as classroom or lab instructors by improving their English pronunciation, cross-cultural communication, and teaching skills.
 (You do not have to be a teaching assistant to enroll.
 Postdocs and visiting scholars may be able to audit a course.)
-Please contact your school or department to check if they have writing classes or courses for international students.
+Please contact your school or department to check whether they have writing classes or courses for international students.

 All full-time, degree-seeking students can use on-campus Writing Center tutoring.
 Please read the access policy.
 For more information, please email the Writing Center or call 962-7710.
 Students and postdocs who are non-native speakers are strongly encouraged to join a writing group for specific help with their language needs.

-View Writing Center in a map
+View the Writing Center in a map

 Greenlaw is the English Department’s building in the center of campus.
 Find the Davis (Main) Library, the Student Stores, or the Student Union.
 They border the area called “The Pit.”
 Stand in the Pit with your back to the Student Stores, facing Lenoir Cafeteria.
 Greenlaw is the building in front of you and to your left.
 (Or ask any student in the Pit for directions!)
 Room 221 is the Writing Center’s satellite space on the second floor, between the English department offices and classrooms.